avanwouwe/citadel-browser-agent/doc/limitations.md

 * know at all times which account is being used (just the last one that it detected)
 * guarantee that reports are generated as planned (ex. if machines are turned off, they only report when turned on again)
 * generate one report per user (since users may have multiple machines, or even just multiple profiles)
+* manage the duration of session cookies (if Citadel would set their expiration date that would store them, which is also problematic)

 Be aware that some browsers (Firefox) have a "safe mode" or "troubleshoot mode" that allows users to disable all extensions, even if they were "force installed".